bigrobsf/websocket-chat/README.md

 });
 ```

 We pass in the PORT variable here as the first parameter.
 It is the port that we want to listen to.
-The second parameter is a callback function that in this came simply outputs a message output to let us know that the server is running.
+The second parameter is a callback function that in this case simply outputs a message output to let us know that the server is running.
 Type `nodemon server.js` at the command line and you should see something like this:

 `Mon Jan 16 2017 15:27:42 GMT-0800 (PST) Server is listening on port 3001`